John Cleese: Activism and politics

 During then-Republican nominee Donald Trump's run for the US presidency in 2016, Cleese described Trump as "a narcissist, with no attention span, who doesn't have clear ideas about anything and makes it all up as he goes along".
 He had previously described the leadership of the Republican Party as "the most cynical, most disgracefully immoral people I've ever come across in a Western civilisation".

 In 2017, Cleese stated that he would not vote in that year's general election because "I live in Chelsea and Kensington, so under our present system my vote is utterly worthless."
 In July 2018, Cleese said that he was leaving the UK to relocate to the Caribbean island of Nevis, partly over frustration around the standard of the Brexit debate, including "dreadful lies" by "the right" and a lack of reform regarding the press and the voting system.
 He relocated to Nevis on 1 November 2018.

 In May 2019, Cleese repeated his previous statement that London was no longer an English city, saying "virtually all my friends from abroad have confirmed my observation.
 So there must be some truth in it...
 I note also that London was the UK city that voted most strongly to remain in the EU."
 London Mayor Sadiq Khan responded, "These comments make John Cleese sound like he's in character as Basil Fawlty.
 Londoners know that our diversity is our greatest strength.
 We are proudly the English capital, a European city and a global hub."
 Cleese added, "I suspect I should apologise for my affection for the Englishness of my upbringing, but in some ways I found it calmer, more polite, more humorous, less tabloid, and less money-oriented than the one that is replacing it."

 In 2020, Cleese opposed the BBC's removal of the Fawlty Towers episode "The Germans" from the UKTV streaming service after protests following the murder of George Floyd, stating that the program was mocking prejudice with its use of a character who uttered racial slurs.
-"If they can't see that, if people are too stupid to see that, what can one say," said Cleese.
+"If they can't see that, if people are too stupid to see that, what can one say", said Cleese.
 UKTV later restored the episode with a disclaimer about its content.

 In November 2021, Cleese protested against perceived cancel culture by blacklisting himself over a Hitler impersonation controversy at the Cambridge Union.

+In 2025, Cleese canceled all of his performances in Jerusalem and Tel Aviv due to threats from the Boycott, Divestment and Sanctions (BDS) organization.
+At the same time as canceling shows, he also has been reposting anti-Israel content on his X account.